Skip to main content

 How Are the Effects Sustained over Time?

-Clinical studies have demonstrated that the benefits of bremelanotide on and related distress are not fleeting.
+Clinical studies have demonstrated that the benefits of bremelanotide on sexual desire and related distress are not fleeting.
 Participants in long-term studies reported consistent improvements that were maintained over many months of as-needed use.
 This durability suggests that the changes are more profound than a simple, temporary increase in neurotransmitter levels.

 The sustained effect is likely a result of functional improvement within the neural circuits themselves.
 Each time the peptide is used, it activates and reinforces these excitatory pathways.
 Over time, this repeated stimulation may help to restore the circuit’s baseline tone and efficiency.
+The system becomes better at responding on its own, leading to a lasting improvement in the subjective experience of desire.
+The goal is a recalibration of the system, not a constant chemical intervention.

 Academic